Astral-Sphere/openai-interface/README.md

 ## Supported Providers

 This crate aims to support standard OpenAI-compatible API endpoints.
-Sadly, the People's Republic of China is blocked by the OpenAI website, and I can only refer to Manuals from DeepSeek and Qwen.
-Please open an issue if there are any mistakes or inaccuracies in my implementation.
+Unfortunately, OpenAI aggressively restricts the access from the People's Republic of China.
+As a result, the implementation has been tested primarily with DeepSeek and Qwen.
+Please open an issue if you find any mistakes or inaccuracies in the implementation.

 ## Contributing